Security6 min read

 Developers accumulate secrets faster than almost any other role: database credentials, API keys, staging logins, SSH passphrases, service accounts, .env values, and personal accounts all pile up across projects.

 Using a browser autofill or a sticky note for these is a significant security risk.
-A proper password manager encrypts credentials at rest with a master password derived key — so even if the storage medium is compromised, the attacker gets ciphertext, not plaintext.
+A proper desktop password manager encrypts credentials at rest with a master password derived key — so even if the storage medium is compromised, the attacker gets ciphertext, not plaintext.

 How password managers encrypt your data